Genetics of Populations and Ecogenotoxicology Belgrade Drosophila Group

 Expertise:

-Cytogenetic analysis of inversion chromosomal polymorphism in D. subobscura; molecular (mtDNA, nuDNA) analyses; landscape genetics; geometric morphometry, HSP assay, experimental evolution – life history; Drosophila behaviour experiments; field studies, effective population size; taxonomic identification of several Drosophila species, obscura and melanogaster group; Wolbachia identification in insects.
+Cytogenetic analysis of inversion chromosomal polymorphism in D. subobscura; molecular (mtDNA, nuDNA) analyses; landscape genetics; geometric morphometry, HSP assay, experimental evolution – life history; Drosophila behaviour experiments; field studies of Drosophila, Apis melifera, Gyps fulvus effective population size; taxonomic identification of Drosophila species, obscura and melanogaster group; Wolbachia identification in insects.
+Statistics and basic bioinformatics using R and other packages.